Steve Jobs was a genius.

 - What is the benefit of using your product?
 Clearly state what the customer will get out of it emotionally, financially, etc.

-- Use calls to action above every page fold for maximizing engagement.
+- Use calls to action above every page fold to maximize engagement.

 - Increase trust with data and statistics.

-- Use testimonials and reviews for increasing conversions.
+- Use testimonials and reviews to increase conversions.